QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Simulated Experiments

-\textbf{Accuracy Across Environments.} Figure~\ref{fig:mse_across_envs} reports normalized weight MSE across four environments.
+\textbf{Accuracy Across Environments.} Figure~\ref{fig:results}a reports normalized weight MSE across four environments.
 QuickLAP consistently achieves lower NMSE than Masked pHRI and pHRI, with reductions of more than 50\% in moderate cases such as \texttt{CP} ($0.0761 \pm 0.1090$ vs. $0.3034 \pm 0.0236$ for Masked pHRI and $0.5941 \pm 0.0013$ for pHRI).

 The QuickLAP Language Only variant closely tracks the full model (e.g., $0.2020 \pm 0.0375$ vs. $0.2058 \pm 0.0525$ in \texttt{CPC-4}), reflecting the strength of the LLM-provided signal in the update.
 In contrast, the full QuickLAP model combining both language and physical corrections achieves comparable accuracy while maintaining consistent performance across environments.
 The physical grounding provided by QuickLAP contributes to stability and prevents spurious preference shifts, which may become critical when language inputs are less reliable.
-We will examine this hypothesis in the user study (Sec.~\ref{sec:study}), where language-only feedback proves more variable.
+We further examine this hypothesis through targeted simulation ablations that remove physical grounding from language interpretation.

-\textbf{Convergence and Stability.} Figure \ref{fig:convergence} illustrates the convergence behavior across methods.
+\textbf{Convergence and Stability.} Fig. \ref{fig:results}b illustrates the convergence behavior across methods.
 QuickLAP converges more rapidly than all baselines.
 After the first intervention, QuickLAP achieves lower NMSE than Masked pHRI or pHRI after four interventions.
 By the third intervention, QuickLAP stabilizes below $0.25$, while the baselines remain above $0.40$.
 This behavior illustrates that jointly estimating both a language-conditioned shift ($\mu$) and confidence ($m$) allows QuickLAP to incorporate human feedback efficiently while remaining grounded in physical context.
 In contrast, Masked pHRI provides only incremental gains over pHRI.

-\textbf{Robustness to Language Variation.} QuickLAP maintains consistent performance improvements across different phrasings of commands (6 distinct natural language phrasings per scenario).
-Its reliance on both physical and linguistic input ensures robustness, whereas methods that use language in isolation are more sensitive to variability.
-This dual grounding enables QuickLAP to generalize across diverse natural language inputs while still maintaining alignment with the physical feedback signal.